Walnut Benefits Explained: What Are The Health Benefits Of Walnuts?

 You may know these as an easy snack, or a crunchy topping for a cookie or salad.
 That’s right; I’m talking about walnuts!
 And there’s a lot more to these little seeds than you might think.
-While you might enjoy snacking on them every so often, walnuts are more than just your average snack.
+While you might enjoy snacking on them every so often, walnuts are packed with many healthy benefits.
 They’re filling you up with a whole lot of nutrients that benefit all areas of your health and body.

 What Are Walnuts?
 Where Do Walnuts Come From?

 The walnut, which is, in fact, a drupe rather than a nut, originated in Persia.
 Being drupes, walnuts have a husk, as well as a hard outer shell.
 Walnuts are great for your health, skin, and hair – even the brown seed coat (protective outer coating) of the seeds contains a lot of antioxidant properties.

 There are two kinds of walnuts: the Persian walnut commonly referred to as the English walnut, and the black walnut, the latter of which originated in North America.
 Guess which kind is the type you buy in your supermarket?
 Nope, it’s not the black walnut; even though you would think so because they are native to North America.